-If you would like more information or to schedule an admission appointment, please contact the Cox College Admissions office (417-269-3401, toll-free 1-866-898-5355, or admissions@coxcollege.edu).
+The Admissions office is located on the first floor of Cox College.
+If you would like more information or to schedule an admissions appointment or school tour, please contact the Cox College Admissions office by phone at 417-269-3401 or toll-free at 1-866-898-5355, emailing admissions@coxcollege.edu, or by visiting https://coxcollege.edu/admissions/ and clicking "Schedule a Meeting".